btrask/stronglink/README.md

 Demo
 ----

 My notes on StrongLink development are self-hosted.
 You can find over a thousand notes spanning several years [here](http://bentrask.com/).
+(You can copy and paste the sample hash link above into my site's search field to resolve it.)

 If you install StrongLink yourself (which currently is an [involved process](https://github.com/btrask/stronglink/blob/master/INSTALL.md)), you can make your own mirror by syncing from my site.